Webnode Review: We put Webnode through its paces

 |Webnode offers a powerful website builder that features quite a few interesting options particularly suited to larger websites.|

-Webnode has some great strengths in a couple of key areas: the editor offers top-class drag and drop functionality, and no other website builder makes it so easy to create a multilingual website.
-Webnode also makes it possible to truly optimize the pages of your website, so they can be easily found by search engines.
+Webnode has great strengths in a couple of key areas: the editor offers top-class drag and drop functionality, and no other website builder makes it so easy to create a multilingual website.
+Optimization is also one of Webnode’s upsides.
+This will enable you to truly optimize the pages of your website so they can be easily found by search engines.
+Moreover, Webnode is one of the few site creators that let you create backup copies of your website.

-Its weaknesses lie in its template designs which won’t be to everyone’s taste and are not easy to customize.
-But it’s still worth having a look to see if you can find one you like.
-More designs were added recently, although unfortunately not for the eShop.
+On the downside, we noticed that beginners might find it a little more difficult to use than some of their competitor’s products.
+Also, Webnode’s template designs won’t be to everyone’s taste and are not that easy to customize, but it’s still worth having a look to see if you can find one you like.
+All in all, it’s a very solid product.

 Webnode Example Sites